Why We Exist

 Our Story

-At Dakota’s celebration of life, a friend shared a vision of his impact, saying, “Dakota will have a bigger impact on that side of heaven than on this side.”
-At the time, these words were not comforting for the Millers.
+At Dakota’s celebration of life, a friend shared a vision of his impact by saying, “Dakota will have a bigger impact on that side of heaven than on this side.”
+At the time, those words were difficult for the Miller family to fully understand.